vedez/GE1-2024/assignment.md

 - Toy soldiers that come to life
 - Give yourself a superpower.
 Any superpower
 - A harry potter style book or picture that comes to life
-- AN programmable robot companion
+- A programmable robot companion
 - An octopus in a tank
 - A working Star Trek transporter
 - A futuristic metaverse manipulation device with lots of lights and moving parts